Postgraduate funding

 The School offers one-year awards to students pursuing MLitt and MSc programmes in the School of History.
 These awards will offer the cash equivalent of one year's home fees, cannot be held in conjunction with other awards offering full fees and maintenance, and will normally be open to candidates without a previous postgraduate degree in a related field.

-The deadline for M Litt/MSc Award applications in 2023 is Friday 14 April 2023.
+The deadline for MLitt and MSc Award applications is Friday 17 April 2026.

 Current information on scholarships can be found on the University of St Andrews scholarships page.

-Full details will be sent, with log-in instructions to the new funding application system, once you have been offered a place to study here by the Admissions team.
+Full details will be sent, with login instructions to the new funding application system, once you have been offered a place to study here by the Admissions team.

 -